ujjavaldesai07/react-weather-app/readme.md

 	http://getweather-app.herokuapp.com

-**Note:**
-1. It is only running on a free dyno, so it may take some time before it responds.
+**Note:** It is only running on a free dyno, so it may take some time before it responds.
-2. Data will be reset to default after every 15 mins by the scheduler.

 **Steps for executing using docker:**
 1. Clone/Download the repository.